What is learning? From theory to practice

 To keep everyone focused, the material should be a bit higher than the current knowledge and skill level, but not too high

 It should build on prior knowledge, but not be repetitive.
 The level of the material should be challenging enough, but not too challenging.
 It’s a thin line.
-If the material is too easy, your pupils don't feel motivated and don't put effort into it.
-On the other hand, if the level of the training is too high, pupils get demotivated.
+If the material is too easy, your learners don't feel motivated and don't put effort into it.
+On the other hand, if the level of the training is too high, learners get demotivated.
 To keep everyone focused, the material should be a bit higher than the current knowledge and skill level, but not too high.

 Look and feel

 Also, the look and feel of your material is important.
 If it is pleasing to the eye, it is pleasing for the brain too.
-Everyone prefers a book, paper, or online educational material with bright colors, images (or videos), clear font (size), spacing an so on, because it is easy to read.
+Everyone prefers a book, paper, or online educational material with bright colors, images (or videos), clear font (size), spacing, and so on, because it is easy to read.
 Please note that color use in instructional material has proven to play an essential role in creating different emotional reactions and capturing learners' attention.
 For example, warm colors such as red, orange, and yellow have been recognized as ideal for increasing learners' attention and stimulating their active participation.
 And using a blue background increases the likelihood that the information delivered will be remembered.

 Attention span

 Although it sounds superficial, it starts with respect for the instructor.
 If people like you, trust you, and you motivate them, they are willing to go the extra mile.
-Show your pupils your interest, put time and effort into getting to know them, boost their self-esteem, and make sure they don't feel like a number but are safe and calm.
+Show your participants your interest, put time and effort into getting to know them, boost their self-esteem, and make sure they don't feel like a number but are safe and calm.
 It will pay off.

 Put time and effort into creating a great atmosphere at your training location